-Description Prescription Medication Lists Route Short-Acting, Inhaled Albuterol Albuterol Medications List Inhalation Beta-2 Agonists Albuteror Albuter of Medications List IIIIIaiatioii Short-Acting, Inhaled Levalbuterol Levalbuterol Medications List Inhalation Beta-2 Agonists Levalbuter01 Levalbuterol Medications List IIIIIaiation
+Description Prescription Medication Lists Route Short-Acting, Inhaled Albuterol Albuterol Medications List Inhalation Beta-2 Agonists AIDULEIOI Albuter of Medications List IIIIdidtion Short-Acting, Inhaled Lovalbutaral Levalbuterol Medications List Inhalation Beta-2 Agonists Levalbuterol

-- Members 5 years of age and older with persistent asthma should be prescribed and remain on an asthma controller and be provided with an asthma action plan. - Ensure members referred for asthma keep their appointment. - Keep list of member medications current to include medications from other providers. - Develop asthma action plans with patients and education on reduction of asthma - Offer assistance with utilizing inhalers when first prescribed to ensure appropriate usage. - Ensure the member is not using more rescue medications than preventive medication to control their asthma. - Report the appropriate diagnosis codes for the member's condition.
-Include the appropriate codes for diagnosed conditions that may exclude the member from this measure (e.g., emphysema, COPD, obstructive chronic bronchitis, cystic fibrosis, etc.).
+- Members 5 years of age and older with persistent asthma should be prescribed and remain on an asthma controller and be provided with an asthma action plan. - Ensure members referred for asthma keep their appointment. - Keep list of member medications current to include medications from other providers. - Develop asthma action plans with patients and education on reduction of asthma triggers. - Offer assistance with utilizing inhalers when first prescribed to ensure appropriate usage. - Ensure the member is not using more rescue medications than preventive medication to control their asthma. - Report the appropriate diagnosis codes for the member's condition.
+Include the appropriate codes for diagnosed conditions that may exclude the member from this measure (e.g., emphysema, COPD, obstructive chronic bronchitis, cystic fibrosis, acute respiratory failure, etc.).